Is Lifting Weights Good for Your Heart?

 The treadmill and elliptical are everyone’s gym go-to.
 When it’s time to lose a few pounds, these machines are arguably the most popular.
-This explains why it’s so hard to find an available treadmill in your gym in January, when the influx of new members appear with resolutions fresh in their minds.
+This explains why it’s so hard to find an available treadmill in your gym in January when the influx of new members appears with resolutions fresh in their minds.

 Cardiovascular exercise is important, but it is not the only way to improve your heart health.
 In fact, a surprising new study suggests that weight training (and other forms of resistance training) are just as good for your heart.
 The best news?
 It requires a lot less effort than you think.

 Keeping your heart healthy requires a multifaceted approach that includes diet, lifestyle habits, and exercise.
-We’ll also give you the crib sheet on another way to support your heart health (no weights required).
+We’ll also give you the crib sheet in another way to support your heart health (no weights required).

 What Keeps Your Heart Healthy?

 Keeping your heart healthy and decreasing your risk of cardiovascular disease shouldn't be difficult or complicated.
-Eating a heart healthy diet, avoiding certain lifestyle habits, and getting the right kind (and amount) of exercise will pay dividends into your heart’s health account.
+Eating a heart-healthy diet, avoiding certain lifestyle habits, and getting the right kind (and amount) of exercise will pay dividends in your heart’s health account.